Newsletter Subscribe

 Doms Social Club

-Dom’s Social Club is a tri-level pizzeria, public bar and rooftop that promises to be everything you need (and more) to have a rollicking night out in the city.
+Dom’s Social Club is a tri-level pizzeria, bar and rooftop that promises to be everything you need – and more.
 Before you get on the spritzes, sate your hunger with their wood-fired pizzas, which come in all sorts of interesting varieties.
 Whether it’s a fiery ghost pepper salami number tempered with cooling salsa, or an orange-hued pizza laden with cured pork cheek and roast pumpkin, you’re sure to try something completely new here.

 1/301 Swanston Street, Melbourne